SolteraGG/StickyAPI/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Console Logs**
-If applicable, give a pastebin link to the console error related to LolBans
+If applicable, give a pastebin link to the console error related to this project

 **Context:**
  - OS: [e.g. Linux]